Belonging by Nora Krug – A German Reckons with History and Home

 While researching Moravian Stars (aka Herrnhuttersterne), I came across sweet little folded German paper stars.
-While they didn’t look like the pointed Moravian stars, although that’s what many resources called them.
+While they didn’t look like the pointed Moravian stars, many resources called them that.
 In Germany, they are called Fröbelsterne or Froebel Stars.
-(Other names for the folded stars: German Star, Advent Star, Danish Star, Nordic Star, Polish Star, Pennsylvanian Star, Christmas Star,…
+(Other names for the folded stars: German Star, Advent Star, Danish Star, Nordic Star, Polish Star, Pennsylvanian Star, Christmas Star, and Swedish…

 What is German Unity Day – Tag der Deutschen Einheit

-What is German Unity Day or the Tag der Deutschen Einheit?
-This National Holiday is the celebration of when Germany unified into ONE whole country.
-For 41 years, Germany was split between the Federal Republic of Germany (West Germany) and the Democratic Republic of Germany (East Germany).
+What is German Unity Day, or the Tag der Deutschen Einheit?
+This national holiday celebrates the unification of Germany into one whole country.
+For 41 years, Germany was divided between the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
 They existed as two separate nations.
-On November 9, 1989, the checkpoints at…
+On November 9, 1989, the checkpoints at the Berlin Wall…

 Oktoberfest Foods- Delicious Foods to Soak up all that Beer

-When it comes to Oktoberfest, the first thing people seem to focus on is the BEER.
-But you want a base for all that alcohol… so don’t forget to EAT!
+When it comes to Oktoberfest, the first thing people focus on is the BEER.
+But you want a base for all that alcohol, so don’t forget to EAT!
 Besides, the festival food is delicious.
 There are many traditional German Oktoberfest Foods that you will find served in the various Beer Tents and on the Wiesn.
-Feel confused by…
+Feel confused by some of…

 A Visit to Seiffen Germany- Germany’s Spielzeugdorf